Brady D. Nelson, Ph.D.

 Simrat is a freshman at Stony Brook studying psychology and economics.
 In addition to being a part of the Honors College, she is a part of the Neuroscience Axis as well as the American Red Cross Club at Stony Brook.
 She is interested in neuroscience and understanding the psychopathology of anxiety and depression.
 She plans on going on to pursue a career in law after she graduates.

-Amirah is a sophomore at Stony Brook University studying Clinical Laboratory Sciences.
+Amirah is a junior at Stony Brook University studying Clinical Laboratory Sciences.
 She is a member of the University Scholar Program and the National Honor Society of Leadership and Success.
-Additionally, she is the secretary of Forensics club and a member of Biochem society.
+Additionally, she is the secretary of Forensics club and the PR for Biochem society.
 She enjoys learning about abnormal psychology in her free time.
-Ultimately, she is interested in attending medical school and perusing a career in pathology.
+Ultimately, she is interested in attending medical school and pursuing a career in pathology.

 Joy is a senior at Stony Brook University planning to graduate with a B.A. in Psychology.
 She is interested in a wide variety of themes within the field of psychology, but more specifically the epidemiology, etiology, and treatments of geriatric mental illness.
 In the future, she hopes to attend graduate school and apply her passions in a way that can help others.